SAGADA TOURIST SPOTS | TRAVEL GUIDE | PHILIPPINES

 - Help in the conservation of the environment by registering and paying the environmental fee of PHP 35.00 at the Tourism Center.

-- Don’t forget to bring sunscreen when visiting during summer.
+- Don’t forget to bring sunscreen when visiting during the summer.
 Cameras are a must.

 Sagada has various cheap accommodations ready for any guests visiting the place.
 Please click below for the List of Hotels and Homestays in Sagada.